 Acuña becomes first 40-70 player, Albies lifts Braves over Cubs 6-5 in 10 innings

 Acuña delivered a run-scoring single that tied the game at 5, then immediately took off for second to swipe his second base of the night and 70th this season.
-He has 41 homers, extending a historic season that already saw him become the first 40-50 and 40-60 player.
+With 41 homers, he already had become just the fifth player in baseball history with 40 homers and 40 steals.

 Chicago dropped into a tie with Miami for the NL’s third and final wild card at 82-76.
 The Cubs blew a six-run lead in Tuesday’s series opener, capped by Seiya Suzuki dropping a routine fly ball that handed the Braves a 7-6 victory.

-This time, Atlanta erased deficits of 3-1, 4-3 and 5-4, with Marcell Ozuna hitting a tying homer in the ninth before Acuña and Albies drove home the tying and winning runs in the 10th off Daniel Palencia (5-3).
+This time, Marcell Ozuna hit a tying homer in the ninth to set the table for Acuña and Albies, who came through with the tying and game-winning hits off Daniel Palencia (5-3).

 Albies also homered for the Braves.
 Jesse Chavez (1-0) earned the win.

-Jameson Taillon allowed three hits over six-plus innings, retiring 17 of 18 hitters at one point.
-Mike Tauchman and Ian Happ homered for the Cubs.
+Chicago starter Jameson Taillon allowed three hits over six-plus innings, retiring 17 of 18 hitters at one point.
+Mike Tauchman and Ian Happ homered for the Cubs, and Happ put Chicago ahead 5-4 with a sacrifice fly in the top half of the 10th.

+For the second night in a row, it wasn’t enough against relentless Atlanta.

 Darius Vines made his second big league start for the injury plagued Braves, who are down two starting pitchers in the final days of the regular season.
 He went six innings, surrendering four hits and two earned runs.